CredibilityLab/groundhog/cran-comments.md

 \dontrun{} with \donttest{}.

-We have carefully checked which examples could be wrapped with donttest rather than dontrun and only example that take more than 5 sec are wrapped in dontrun.
+We have carefully checked which examples could be wrapped with donttest rather than dontrun and only examples that take more than 5 sec are wrapped in dontrun.

 > Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package